-- Edgeyard Disposition a Building built with setbacks from the Boundaries on all sides of the lot, notwithstanding that side setbacks may be reduced to nil as prescribed in LDP; - Courtyard Disposition a Building that may be built with zero lot lines to one or more Boundaries as defined in the LDP for that lot and that is usually built around a courtyard; - Sideyard Disposition a Building built on a zero lot line on one side boundary and that has a larger setback on the other side boundary. - Rearyard Disposition a Building that occupies the full width of the lot, leaving the rear of the lot as the sole yard; - No-yard Disposition a Building that occupies the Boundaries of the lot, usually bounded by a public thoroughfare or adjoining lots.
+- Edgeyard Disposition a Building built with setbacks from the Boundaries on all sides of the lot, notwithstanding that side setbacks may be reduced to nil as prescribed in LDP; - Courtyard Disposition a Building that may be built with zero lot lines to one or more Boundaries as defined in the LDP for that lot and that is usually built around a courtyard; - Sideyard Disposition a Building built predominantly on one side of a lot, or on a zero lot line on one side boundary, and that has a larger setback on the other side boundary. - Rearyard Disposition a Building that occupies the full width of the lot, leaving the rear of the lot as the sole yard; - No-yard Disposition a Building that occupies the Boundaries of the lot, usually bounded by a public thoroughfare or adjoining lots.